 Take the First Step

 The tech world can feel big and intimidating, but you don’t have to know everything to get started.
 Set small, daily goals.
 Learn one new skill at a time.
-Try out a free course today, and before you know it, you’ll be on your way to a tech career.
+Try out a free course today, and before you know it, you’ll be on your way to starting a tech career.

 Want More Tips?